sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 	If you want to know more, see the advanced section about :ref:`grid-authentication`.

 And now you are ready to submit jobs to the Grid!
-Or copy data from and to the grid.
+Or copy data from and to the Grid.

 .. _jdl: